Guide 10: LSTM multi-step load forecasting.

 SP&L Data You Will Use

-- weather/hourly_observations.csv — hourly temperature, humidity, wind speed, and precipitation
+load_weather_data()) — 52,608 hourly weather records with temperature, humidity, wind speed, and solar irradiance

 Additional Libraries

-We start with the same SP&L substation load and weather data from Guide 02, but this time we will keep the raw hourly series intact rather than flattening it into tabular features.
+We start with the same SP&L load profile and weather data from Guide 02, but this time we will keep the raw 15-minute series intact rather than flattening it into tabular features.

 import pandas as pd